-"Co-Locate" or "Co-Location" means any combination of growers, processors, retailers, social equity retailers, designated consumption, and Class A microbusiness establishments that are authorized by the City to operate as separate marihuana businesses at a single property but with separate business suites, partitions, and separate means of public ingress/egress from the exterior or from a common lobby area.
+"Co-Locate" or "Co-Location" means any combination of growers, processors, retailers, social equity retailers, designated consumption, and Class A microbusiness establishments that may operate as separate marihuana businesses at the same physical location.

 "Cultivate" means to propagate, breed, grow, harvest, dry, cure, or separate parts of the marihuana plant by manual or mechanical means.